Methylation & The Methionine Cycle

 Scientific Data On Folate And DNA Stability

-Currently, it is believed that folate deficiency effects DNA stability principally through two potential pathways.
+Currently, it is believed that folate deficiency affects DNA stability principally through two potential pathways.
 5,10-Methylenetetrahydrofolate donates a methyl group to uracil, converting it to thymine, which is used for DNA synthesis and repair.
 If folate is limited, imbalances in the DNA precursor pool occur, and uracil may be misincorporated into DNA.
 Subsequent misincorporation and repair may lead to double strand breaks, chromosomal damage and cancer.
 Moreover, folate effects gene expression by regulating cellular S-adenosylmethionine (SAM) levels.
 5-Methyltetrahydrofolate serves as methyl donor in the remethylation of homocysteine to methionine, which in turn is converted to SAM.
 SAM methylates specific cytosines in DNA, and this regulates gene transcription.
 As a consequence of folate deficiency, cellular SAM is depleted, which in turn induces DNA hypomethylation and potentially induces proto-oncogene expression leading to cancer.
-Data from several model systems supporting these mechanisms are reviewed here.
 There is convincing evidence that folate modulates both DNA synthesis and repair and DNA hypomethylation with altered gene expression in vitro.

 Cells produce energy in the mitochondria which is often called the cellular power house.
 Mitochondria produce energy to run the body.
 This energy is called adenosine tri phosphate (ATP).
 The methylation cycle products are a part of what empowers the mitochondria.
 Carnitine and CoQ10 which are both dependent on the methylation cycle are needed for mitochondria to function properly.
 Without energy you get really tired, and you experience muscle pain and generalized inflammation along with other symptoms.

 Exercise and Methylation